Sign in for exclusive products and special discounts.

 The truth can be slippery, and students who complete this book will come away with an advanced sense of how poets have explored the concept of truth through their poetry.

-As a special feature, this book contains QR codes that link to audio of Michael reading the poems.
+As a special feature, the paperback version of this book contains QR codes that link to audio of Michael reading the poems.
+Please note that the QR codes are not included in the eBook.